ygorcosta/wedeploy.com/ui/src/pages/docs/data/saving-data.md

 ## What's next?

-Now that you have learned how to create data, you can interact [updating data](/docs/data/updating-data.html).
+Now that you've learned how to save, you can start [retrieving data](/docs/data/retrieving-data.html).